sedyh/ebitengine-bunny-mark/README.md

 - Close all other programs for more accurate results.
 - Press the left mouse button to add some amount of gophers
 - Adjust the number of gophers that appear at a time with the mouse wheel
-- Press the right mouse button to color the gophers, this will greatly increase the load
 - Increase the number of gophers until the FPS starts dropping below 60 to find out your result.
 - To understand that the drop in performance is not a one-off - use the graphs on the right, they show TPS, FPS and the number of objects over a certain time.

+Optional:

+- Press the right mouse button to color the gophers, this will greatly increase the load, but keep in mind that all measurements were taken without coloring.

 ### Perfomance